 - Teacher of Chandragupta Maurya, who was also his Chief Minister.

-- Brahmin by birth, he was a teacher and scholar at Taxila.
+- He was a teacher and scholar at Taxila.
 Other names are Vishnugupta and Kautilya.

 - He was also a minister in the court of Bindusara.